torvalds/linux/Documentation/virt/paravirt_ops.rst

 - simple indirect call
-   These operations correspond to high-level functionality where it is known that the overhead of indirect call isn't very important.
+   These operations correspond to high-level functionality where it is kanalwn that the overhead of indirect call isn't very important.

 - indirect call which allows optimization with binary patch Usually these operations correspond to low-level critical instructions.
 They